Healthdirect Free Australian health advice you can count on.

 Methadone is prescribed for the medical treatment of heroin and other opioid dependencies.
 Methadone can also be prescribed to help manage severe pain cause by certain conditions.

-Because of the risks associated with opioid use, methadone should only be used for pain relief in people who are unable to take non-opioid pain-relief medicines, or in circumstances when pain cannot be managed with other options.
+Because of the risks associated with opioid use, methadone should only be used for pain relief in people who are not able to take non-opioid pain-relief medicines, or in circumstances when pain cannot be managed with other options.

 How does methadone work?